 Following the bank rate increase from the historic low of 0.1% to 0.25% in December 2021, the Bank of England has once again increased the rate to a new level of 0.5%.
-With a majority vote of 5-4 by the Monetary Policy Committee, the decision has been made in a bid to combat the high inflation rate.
+This was decided with a majority vote of 5-4 by the Monetary Policy Committee.
+The decision has been made in a bid to combat the high inflation rate.

 Why has the base rate increased again?

 With inflation at its highest point in almost three decades, it’s now over the 2% target and expected to continue rising to reach over 7% in April.
-By increasing the base rate again, it’s hoped that the level of inflation will decrease rather than continue spiralling and return to the target of 2% to help the UK economy recover.
+By increasing the base rate again, it’s hoped that the level of inflation will decrease rather than continue spiralling.
+The aim is to see a return to the target of 2% to help the UK economy recover.

 How does this affect your mortgage?

 The base rate determines how much interest is repaid to the Bank of England by commercial banks for the loans they’ve received.
-The increased base rate makes their repayments higher and one way to recoup their costs is to increase the interest rates charged to their customers.
+The increased base rate makes their repayments higher.
+One way to recoup their costs is to increase the interest rates charged to their customers.
 Therefore, depending on the type of mortgage you have, your mortgage rate may now increase.

 A fixed rate: As your rate is fixed for a specific term, you can rest easy knowing that the amount you currently pay will stay the same until the end of that term.
 When you look for new deals to switch to towards the end of the term, just be aware that the interest rates may not be as competitive as the one you’re paying now.